Writing is a brutal business.

 Once you have added your post, click on the Audit button on the right to view a quick report of your page.

-Familiarize yourself with the most relevant factors in green for the keyword before running through the report.
+Familiarize yourself with the most important factors in green for the keyword before running through the report.
 It shows you what you need to edit and improve to further optimize your content.
 Click the “Show details” button more information about the suggestion so you can make an informed decision instead of just implementing the changes.

-However, what makes SurferSEO better is you can review the results before and after writing the content.
+But what makes SurferSEO better is you can review the results before and after writing the content.
 Also, SurferSEO is free at the moment.
 It wouldn’t hurt you to sign up and try out the tool for yourself to see if it’s something you can use as part of your content workflow.

 STEP 3: Use Buzzsumo to decide on the topic